 Despite coming into the 1985 season feeling stronger than ever, a knee injury forced Fignon to miss that year’s Tour de France.

-Fignon returned to near his full strength in 1987, when he finished third in the 1987 Vuelta a España, behind Luis Herrera.
+Fignon returned to near full strength in 1987, finishing third in that season’s Vuelta a España behind Luis Herrera.